chasemuss/Avenon/World Notes/Countries/Zaoverinia/Rachinoff and The Tefraslangur.md

 ---

 # Rachinoff
-Rachinoff is an archmage at the [[Zhoverinia Conservatory#Necromancy|Zhoverinia Conservatory - Necromancy Division]].
+Rachinoff is an archmage at the [[Zaoverinia Conservatory#Necromancy|Zhoverinia Conservatory - Necromancy Division]].
 He has been studying the very fundamentals of magic itself.
 His primary goal in this pursuit is to elevate himself to the point that he can utilize the magic of others.
-This effort is sponsored by the ruler of [[Zhoverinia]], [[Alexsei Grekov]], who wants to become a being of pure magic, able to manipulate how others can utilize the current of magic.
+This effort is sponsored by the ruler of [[Zaoverinia]], [[Alexsei Grekov]], who wants to become a being of pure magic, able to manipulate how others can utilize the current of magic.

 Once he found out how to create the Tefraslangur, Rachinoff created a disease to help feed it.
 He created a plant-like magic to transport the spores of the Tefraslangur to other places, far and wide.